 The ASP.NET Core Avatar control supports well-known media types, icons, SVG, font icons, and text.

 The ASP.NET Core Avatar control can be either square or circular in one of five sizes: extra small, small, medium, large, and extra large.
 By default, avatars are created in a square shape with a medium size.

 Completely customize the avatar attributes, like dimensions and colors.

 In applications like Gmail, StackOverflow, GitHub, and others, user avatars are represented using Identicons, which are visual representations of hash values of IP addresses.

-Easily integrate ASP.NET Core Avatar control with layout controls, specifically listview and cards to achieve different applications, such as mobile contact, Mail, Outlook and more.
-Integrate with badge control to represent a notification count like in mail applications.
+Easily integrate ASP.NET Core Avatar control with layout controls, specifically ListView and Cards to achieve different applications, such as mobile contacts, email, and Outlook.
+Integrate with Badge control to represent a notification count like in mail applications.